krishnabx/WellnessWizard-Your-Health-Fitness-Productivity-Guru/README.md

 Streamlit Instructions:

-Select for the catebory of apps from the three drop downs (Fitness, Health and Productivity) 2.Enter your query
+1. Select for the catebory of apps from the three drop downs (Fitness, Health and Productivity)
+2. Enter your query
-Enter if any app summarizations needed
+3. Enter if any app summarizations needed
-Look for the visualizations
+4. Look for the visualizations

 Codelab Link: https://codelabs-preview.appspot.com/?file_id=11wP6_UTPNx8adUSvqu2HfzSj3Jyls0qRqGa70TaNgDM#0